rhunter-3/getting_and_cleaning_data/README.md

 # Course Project: Getting and Cleaning Data
 This repository is the submission of the course project for the Coursera course "Getting and Cleaning Data".

-## Descprion of anlaysis file
+## Description of analysis file

 This repository contains a file called *run_analysis.R* that will preform the steps outlined below providing the UCI HAR Dataset is in the working directory.
-This repository also contains a codebook describing the datasets and variables.
+This repository also contains a codebook.md file describing the datasets and variables.

 Parts of the analysis require the *dplyr* package.